mcneel/developer.rhino3d.com/_guide_topics/yak/the-anatomy-of-a-package.md

 ## Distributions

-Prior to v0.9 of the package server, each new .yak package uploaded represented a new version.
-Now, for a single version it's possible to upload multiple "distributions" to target different Rhino versions and platforms.
+For a single package version it's possible to upload multiple "distributions" to target different Rhino versions and platforms.
 This information is encoded in a "distribution tag" that is appended to the filename of the package, e.g. _example-1.0.0-rh7-win.yak_.

 The distribution tag consists of an "app" identifier and version, and a platform.
 Currently the only supported apps are `rh` and `any` – Grasshopper ships with Rhino so it doesn't need its own identifier.
 Unless the app is `any`, an app version must be included in the form `<major>_<minor>`.
 The minor version is optional and is useful if a plug-in relies on an SDK change made in a service release.
 The platform can be `win`, `mac` or `any` (i.e. cross-platform).